Skip to main content

 tip

 To ensure that requests work correctly for the browser flow, use the -c flag to store the cookies in a file.
-On subsequent requests, you can use the -b flag to read the cookies from the file.
+On following requests, you can use the -b flag to read the cookies from the file.

-Server-side (browser) application
+Server-side browser application

 In server-side rendered browser applications, the submission is handled by a native form POST to the Ory project URL.

-For example, login is a POST request to https://{project.slug}.projects.oryapis.com/self-service/login/browser?flow=<id>.
+For example, login is a POST request to https://$PROJECT_SLUG.projects.oryapis.com/self-service/login/browser?flow=<id>.

-Single-page application (SPA)
+Single-page application

 In client-side rendered browser applications such as SPAs, the submission is handled in the background through AJAX or fetch using a POST request to the Ory project URL.

-For example, login is a POST request to https://{project.slug}.projects.oryapis.com/self-service/login/browser?flow=<id>.
+For example, login is a POST request to https://$PROJECT_SLUG.projects.oryapis.com/self-service/login/browser?flow=<id>.

 Native application

 In native applications send a POST request to the Ory project URL.
-For example, login is a POST request to https://{project.slug}.projects.oryapis.com/self-service/login/api?flow=<id>.
+For example, login is a POST request to https://$PROJECT_SLUG.projects.oryapis.com/self-service/login/api?flow=<id>.

 Login flow